-Under SEC Memorandum Circular No. 14, Series of 2020, stockholders who alone, or together with other shareholders, hold at least five percent (5%) of the outstanding capital stock of FPH, shall have the right to include items on the agenda prior to the annual stockholders meeting.
+Under SEC Memorandum Circular No. 14, Series of 2020, stockholders who alone, or together with other shareholders, hold at least five percent (5%) of the outstanding capital stock of the Company, shall have the right to include items on the agenda prior to the annual stockholders meeting.

-[The Company did not receive any such request to include items on the agenda in accordance with the Memorandum Circular before the filing of this Preliminary Information Statement.]
-Items added on the agenda pursuant to the Memorandum Circular after the filing of this Preliminary Information Statement shall be filed under Other Business.
+The Company did not receive any such request to include items on the agenda in accordance with the Memorandum Circular before the filing of this Information Statement.
+Items added on the agenda pursuant to the Memorandum Circular after the filing of this Information Statement shall be filed under Other Business.